 City Re £m Power Station £m Total £m

-Opening balance 2.7 35.1 37.8
+Opening balance 3.0 39.7 42.7

-Movement in year 0.3 4.6 4.9
+Movement in year 0.4 14.0 14.4

-Closing balance 3.0 39.7 42.7
+Closing balance 3.4 53.7 57.1

-City Re Limited has set aside £3.0m (2019/20: £2.7m) for the settlement of known insurance claims at the balance sheet date.
-The estimate is based on a case by case assessment of each claim and takes into account previous claims experience.
+City Re Limited has set aside £3.4m (2020/21: £3.0m) for the settlement of known insurance claims at the balance sheet date.
+The estimate is based on a case-by-case assessment of each claim and takes into account previous claims experience.

-Barking Power Limited has set aside a total provision of £39.7m.
+Barking Power Limited has set aside a total provision of £53.7m.
 This includes:

-- £22.8m for decommissioning expenses including the cost of power station demolition and decommissioning of the gas pipeline, cooling water system, overhead lines and other cessation expenses. - A deferred taxation liability of £17.0m (2019/20: £14.2m) has been recognised, as required under FRS102, offsetting the revaluation gain on land held by Barking Power Limited.
-This is calculated using the rate applicable to future profits (19%), and the revaluation amount less the base cost and indexation relevant to the land.
-The rate of corporation tax applicable to the company's future profits is 19%, in accordance with a tax rate of 19% in the Finance Bill 2016, which was enacted on 15 September 2016.
+- £20.9m (2020/21: £22.7m) for decommissioning expenses including the cost of power station demolition and decommissioning of the gas pipeline, cooling water system, overhead lines and other cessation expenses. - A deferred taxation liability of £32.8m (2020/21: £17.0m) has been recognised, as required under FRS102, on the revaluation gain on the land held by Barking Power Limited.
+This is calculated using the rate applicable to future profits (25%), and the revaluation amount less the base cost and indexation relevant to the land.
+The rate of corporation tax applicable to the company's future profits is 25% as it is expected that the timing difference will unwind after 1 April 2023 and as 25% is the applicable tax rate from that date, having increased from 19% following enactment in May 2021.